RobinWijnant/docker-compose-dev-stack/README.md

 ## Configuration

-Basic settings can be changed in the `.env` file.
+Basic settings can be changed in `.env`.
 All services are also configurable through an additional config file for each service.
+These additional config files only require a restart of the containers in order to take effect.

 ### Making a virtualhost